cathrinr/movie_recommender/README.md

 ## Skills learned 📚🎓🧠

-- Creating a app with Streamlit
+- Creating an app with Streamlit
-- Different recommendations systems in Python
+- Different recommendation systems in Python